DominoKit/domino-mvp/README.md

             <scope>test</scope>
         </dependency>
 ```
-Notice other compilation errors, this might be because of the exclusion of the target folder, generated sources are normally excluded from the source path we need to add them, follow the below points,
+Notice other compilation errors, this might be because of the exclusion of the target folder, generated sources are normally excluded from the source url we need to add them, follow the below points,

 * Rebuild the project.
 * Exclude the target folder.